A Survey on Agentic Security: Applications, Threats and Defenses: Threats to Agentic Systems

 \subsubsection{Execution Environments}

-\citet{zhu2025cvebench} design a sandbox framework that enables LLM agents to interact with exploit vulnerable web applications. \citet{debenedetti2024agentdojo} provide a stateful environment with 97 realistic tasks to evaluate the robustness of LLM agents against prompt injection attacks.
-DoomArena \cite{boisvert2025doomarena} is a modular red-teaming platform for LLM agents that allows researchers to compose sequential attacks and to mix-and-match adaptive adversary strategies. \citet{zhou2024webarenarealisticwebenvironment} introduce a realistic web environment with 812 long-horizon tasks, where even best performing agents achieve less than 15\% success rate.
+\citet{zhu2025cvebench} design a sandbox framework that enables LLM agents to interact with and exploit vulnerable web applications. \citet{debenedetti2024agentdojo} provide a stateful environment with 97 realistic tasks to evaluate the robustness of LLM agents against prompt injection attacks.
+DoomArena \citep{boisvert2025doomarena} is a modular red-teaming platform for LLM agents that allows researchers to compose sequential attacks and to mix-and-match adaptive adversary strategies. \citet{zhou2024webarenarealisticwebenvironment} introduce a realistic web environment with 812 long-horizon tasks, where the best agent reaches only 14.41\% success against 78.24\% for humans. \cite{ren2025hackworld} introduce HackWorld, a Capture-the-Flag environment of 36 vulnerable web applications across 11 frameworks and 7 languages, where state-of-the-art computer-use agents exploit fewer than 12\% of targets through visual interaction.